DerbyPy/python_for_embedded_systems/README.md

 ### [CircuitPython](https://circuitpython.readthedocs.io/en/latest/docs/index.html)

-CircuitPython is a beginner friendly, open source version of Python for tiny, inexpensive computers called microcontrollers.
+CircuitPython is a fork of MicroPython with the goal of being beginner friendly and targeted for use on microcontrollers.

 ```python
 """Hello World! from CircuitPython"""